digivi13/Keyboard-Mesh/README.md

 Devices with the same device ID will form a network once powered on.
 Each device broadcasts a bluetooth connection that users can connect to with their iphone.
 This bluetooth connection has a characteristic, that when modified, will send the new value to the rest of the devices in the network.

-donwload the nRF connect app and connect to VinnyNet001 or VinnyNetXXX based on the device ID assigned.
+donwload the nRF connect app on your phone and connect to VinnyNet001 or VinnyNetXXX based on the device ID assigned.
 ESP32-S3 USB OTG devices are used for this setup.

 The deviceID can be changed by pressing the side menu button.
 A new screen appears and the volume up+ dW- buttons can be used to adjust the value lower or higher.
 Press menu again and the ID will be saved.
 Once the device restarts it will have a new network ID reflecting the change in the device ID